acantepie/umbrella/CONTRIBUTING.md

 First you must clone the repository, then create a feature branch and finally, submit a pull request via GitHub.

-To check your code you can :
+To check your code before submit you can :
  - run phpunit  ```vendor/bin/simple-phpunit```
  - run php code analyser `/vendor/bin/phpstan`, `/vendor/bin/psalm`